GNG5300-Project/machine_learning_binary_classification/readme.md

   ]
 }' -X POST http://localhost:8501/v1/models/1720308768:predict
 ```
+# Training the Model Inside a Docker Container

+This guide will walk you through the process of running the machine learning training code in a Docker container using a Dockerfile (TrainDockerfile).
+We  have already written all the steps involved in a bash script called 'train_with_docker.sh'.
+The script will build the docker image locally and use it train the model and finally write it into the mapped volume - models/local/

+### To use the script:
+1. cd into the root directory of the project
+2. Add execution rights to the script by running the following in the terminal  ```chmod +x ./train_with_docker.sh```
+3. Now run the shell script with ./train_with_dokcer.sh

+The process will print all the steps from building to model training to the terminal and exit once complete.
 # Training, Serving and Testing on Vertex AI

 Integrate GitHub with Google Container Registry: This step enables building a custom image essential for the training process on Vertex AI.
 The image includes all dependencies specified in requirements.txt, which are copied into the Docker container during the build phase.